-Dr. Jennifer Prohaska graduated with her Doctorate (Ph.D.) in Clinical Psychology in 2012 from the University of Kansas and completed her residency at the University of Kansas Medical Center in neuro-rehabilitation psychology, where she also specialized in traumatic brain injury, spinal cord injury, and other traumatic injuries that had life-altering permanent consequences.
+Dr. Jennifer Prohaska graduated with her Doctorate (Ph.D.) in Clinical Psychology in 2013 from the University of Kansas and completed her residency at the University of Kansas Medical Center specializing in neuro-rehabilitation psychology, where she also specialized in traumatic brain injury, spinal cord injury, and other traumatic injuries that had life-altering permanent consequences.

 Brenda has worked in the mental health field since 2004.
 She is currently licensed in the state of Kansas as a Licensed Clinical Social Worker.
 Her professional experiences include Boys Town (Omaha, NE), Marillac Children’s Psychiatric Hospital and most recently at Shawnee Mission Medical Center.